Six dead, buildings down as strongest tremor in decades rocks Albania

 The 6.4 magnitude quake struck shortly before 4 a.m. local time (0300 GMT), the U.S. Geological Survey (USGS) said, the second powerful tremor to hit the region in two months.

-It was centred 30 km (19 miles) west of Tirana, at a shallow depth of 10 km (6 miles), the USGS said.
+It was centered 30 km (19 miles) west of Tirana, at a shallow depth of 10 km (6 miles), the USGS said.

-The bodies of three other victims were pulled from the wreckage of two collapsed buildings in Durres, the defence ministry said.
+The bodies of three other victims were pulled from the wreckage of two collapsed buildings in Durres, the defense ministry said.

 Emergency workers told local media one of those killed was an elderly woman who had managed to save her grandson by cradling him with her body.